Opening an Estate in Probate

 After this information is collected and placed into the proper court pleadings, your attorney will petition the court for the appointment of an administrator to begin the probate process.
 When the court appoints the administrator, the estate will be opened and creditors will be notified.
 Claims against the estate must be filed by the court clerk within 12 months after death.
 Given this long notice period for creditors, you can count on the process lasting at least a year.
 If a beneficiary contests the validity of the will, the process will take even longer.
 In this case the assets of the estate may not be distributed until after the will contest is either tried or dismissed.Call Today for a Free Consultation

 With more than 75 years of combined experience, The Lawyers of Brown & Roberto are serious lawyers who know how to win.
 Attorney Timothy Roberto is experienced and available to answer any questions you may have about probating a will in Tennessee.
-For a free consultation, contact him today at (865) 691-2777 or use the convenient contact form below.
+Give us a call at (865) 691-2777 or contact us through our website Brown & Roberto, PLLC to set up a free consultation.